realtradam/RodeoKit/Readme.md

 ### Sound

-- [ ] A system for loading sounds and music, as well as playing it.
+- [x] A basic system for loading sounds and music, as well as playing it.

 ### Documentation

 - [ ] Add short descriptions above each function.
-- [ ] Automated static site generator for the documentation, in the style of the [Raylib Cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html).
+- [x] Automated static site generator for the documentation, in the style of the [Raylib Cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html).
 - [ ] Example games showing off common usages of the kit.

 ### Scripting Bindings